‘See him? See that guy over there? Fucker’s staring at me - the guy drinking red wine at the table by the window. See him?’

 I talk him out of the Thai restaurant with the offer of a pizza when we get back.
 He’s compliant now he’s got out of his system whatever it was that was in there.

 So, I’ve got my arm round Wayne and I’m half dragging him up the stairs to his flat.
 The lift is out of order again but that’s no surprise.
 The surprise is when it’s working.
 I don’t use it even then.
 That lift is either broken or about to break, and about to break is worse.

 The flat is on the second floor, which is not so bad unless you’re lumbering up there with a drunk on your shoulder.
 He stops to urinate.
 I glance down the concrete stairs and then up ahead.
 This might not be a select neighbourhood but people still don’t want you urinating on the stairs.

 Well, some of them have.

 Wayne’s flat is surprisingly tidy.
 I can never make that out.
 There are no clothes scattered on the floor and there’s no unwashed crockery in the sink.
 The carpet is clean and recently vacuumed and the furniture, albeit sparse, is spotless.
 How come an aggressive binge drunk like Wayne has the energy or the commitment to clean and tidy?
 I just don’t get it.
 And there are books, lots of them.
 I wonder when that started.
-Then I remember it was way back, with Tina Oldfield.
+Then I remember it was way back, when Tina Oldfield first entered our lives.

 It’s the same with his work.
 I don’t think Wayne has missed a day in four years.
 It’s nothing special, just a factory job, food processing, but he started off part time then they took him on full time, quite an achievement at times of austerity when the best you can hope for is a sixteen-hour contract.